- Indicators Your Family Member May Need Home Care

 - Respite Care for Family Caregivers

-Elder Care Planning & Funding Care
+Elder Care Planning & Long Term Care from Comfort Keepers of Fort Myers, FL

-In this article, we review some of the more common funding options for senior housing and long-term care services.
+In this article, we review some of the more common funding options for senior housing and long term care services.
 Senior care can range from a few hours a week of personal care or companionship from an in-home care provider, to full-time in-home care, to skilled nursing care in a nursing home.

 Although rates vary, LongTermCare.gov estimates nursing home care costs at over $6,000 per month.

 In-home care is generally far less expensive, but costs vary greatly, depending on where you live, the level of care and hours of service required each week.

 How will you pay for elder care planning?
 Options include Medicare, Medicaid (if you qualify), long-term care insurance, Veterans Administration benefits and out of pocket (from your savings and assets).